Subscriber Terms & Conditions

 11.10.
 IN THE EVENT THAT FIBRESTREAM REQUIRES PAYMENT FOR THE SERVICES PROVIDED TO THE SUBSCRIBER TO BE MADE BY DEBIT ORDER, THE SUBSCRIBER WILL COMMIT A MATERIAL BREACH OF THE AGREEMENT IF THE SUBSCRIBER CANCELS SUCH DEBIT ORDER WITHOUT THE WRITTEN CONSENT OF FIBRESTREAM OR CHANGES HIS/HER BANKING DETAILS ON WHICH THE DEBIT ORDER RELIES, WITHOUT GIVING FIBRESTREAM PRIOR NOTIFICATION OF SUCH CHANGE AND PROVIDING FIBRESTREAM WITH INCORRECT BANKING DETAILS.

 11.11.
-FibreStream may charge an admin fee for failed or returned payments, regardless of method of payment or the reason for non-payment.
+FibreStream may charge an admin fee for failed or returned payments, regardless of the method of payment or the reason for non-payment.
 Such admin fees are payable immediately and in conjunction with the outstanding fees which resulted in non-payment.
 Admin fees will be calculated on a sliding scale based on the number of incidents of non-payment on the Subscriber’s payment record.
 Non-payment of admin fees will be considered non-payment and will be subject to the same terms.
 Once levied, admin fees are not recoverable or reversible, regardless of whether payment is made within the prescribed period.

 11.12.
 The monthly invoices shall be sent by FibreStream to the Subscriber to the email address supplied by the Subscriber to FibreStream and the Subscriber agrees to accept invoices in such format.